-CSAC makes the initial eligibility determination; however, College of the Redwoods is required to ensure students qualify and meet all final eligibility criteria before payment is made.
+CSAC determines the initial eligibility; however, College of the Redwoods is required to ensure students qualify and meet all final eligibility criteria before payment is made.
 Payments are dependent upon state funding.
-Students can learn more about the Cal Grant program and their eligibility status at WebGrants 4 Students.
+Students can learn more about the Cal Grant programs at https://mygrantinfo.csac.ca.gov/.

 Cal Grants are usually paid 4-6 weeks after the start of the semester.
-Awards are not adjusted for classes dropped or added after the 'freeze' date used for Cal Grant awards, after which no adjustments are made, up or down, for unit changes.
+Awards are not adjusted for classes dropped or added after date identified as the Cal Grant processing date (4-7 days prior to the disbursement).
+This is the 'freeze' date used for Cal Grant awards, after which no adjustments are made for unit changes.